 The suicide grief process for children has some similarities to what adults undergo.
 With that said, the grief process for a child is also an outgrowth of age and maturity level, coupled with a young person’s understanding of death.

 Teens particularly experience suicide grief in a manner akin to the process of adults.
-When it comes to pre-teens and younger children, researchers have identified four grief stages for children that are applicable in the aftermath of suicide death.
+When it comes to pre-teens and younger children, researchers have identified four grief stages for children that are applicable in the aftermath of a suicide death.
 These are:

 - Shock and numbness: a child is likely having problems concentrating generally and focusing on the loss more specifically.

 - Yearning and searching: a child may seem restless, angry, and bewildered as he or she attempts to understand what has happened.

 - Disorientation and disorganization: a child may experience sadness, depression, anger, and guilt at this stage because this is the juncture when the reality of the situation sets in (based on a child’s maturity and understanding of death.